artefactual/atom-docs/user-manual/administer/manage-jobs.rst

 When first arriving on the page, users will see a table showing the status of any ongoing jobs, as well as any previous jobs that have not been cleared by another user.
+Jobs displayed include CLI tasks that you can run in a terminal.
 See :ref:`below <jobs-permissions>` for more information on permissions and the Manage jobs page.

 .. image:: images/manage-jobs.*